amireh/happypack/README.md

 - Fixed an edge-case issue that was causing happypack to crash when a shared threadpool is used by a pre-loader and a loader (or post-loader) that are processing the same file.
 Refs GH-60
+- Made it possible to completely silence happypack's console output by setting verbose to `false` and introduced the `debug` option to control diagnostic message logging.
+Refs GH-64

 **2.2.0**